loisbaker/OceananigansLagrangianFilter.jl/docs/src/theory/filtering_PDEs.md

 1. How important is the filter shape - can we get away with a less strict low-pass?
 1. How often do we need to find the Lagrangian mean?
 Once per averaging interval, or at every time?

-These considerations will determine how the Lagrangian average should be performed, and how *OceananigansLagrangianFilter.jl* is used.
+These considerations will determine how the Lagrangian average should be performed, and how OceananigansLagrangianFilter is used.

 Before describing how to find Lagrangian averages with PDEs, we first describe the simpler case of finding Eulerian averages with ODEs.